-This is the version of stroganoff that my family loves – packed with beef and mushrooms in a delicious, creamy sauce.
-Let’s talk more about mushrooms – you may have noticed that in all the recipes in the #JoinTheBlendTrend series I have combined meat and mushrooms in 50/50 ratio.
-By doing this I have reduced the total calorie, fat and sodium (by 25%!) content of each dish relative to a meat-only dish.
+This is the version of stroganoff that my family loves – packed with beef and mushrooms with a delicious, creamy sauce.
+Let’s talk more about mushrooms though.
+You may have noticed that in all of the recipes in the #JoinTheBlendTrend series I have combined meat and mushrooms in a 50/50 ratio.
+By doing this I have reduced the overall calorie, fat and sodium (by 25%!) content in each dish relative to a meat-only dish.
 Mushrooms are a rich source of Umami (the fifth basic taste after sweet, salty, sour and bitter) which is a rich, savoury and meaty flavour.
 If you replace half of the meat with mushrooms you are not only improving the nutritional profile of your dinner but also giving it that rich, earthy flavour that Umami rich mushrooms deliver.
 Healthy body, happy tastebuds!

 I hope you are enjoying the #JoinTheBlendTrend series so far!
 Keep checking in as there will be another tasty recipe coming soon.

-250g beef strips (you can use pre-cut strips or cut your own)
+- 250g beef strips (use pre-cut or cut your own)

-Step 2.)
-Drizzle some olive oil in the same pan and fry the onion gently over a low heat for about 5 minutes to soften.
+2.)
+Drizzle some olive oil in the same pan and fry the onion gently over a low heat for about 5 minutes, to soften.
 Add the garlic and mushrooms and cook gently for 10 minutes until the mushrooms have softened and are golden.

-Step 3.)
+3.)
 Add the beef stock and cream and season with salt and pepper.
-Leave to simmer for 15 minutes until the sauce has thickened.
+Leave to simmer for 15 minutes or until the sauce has thickened.

 Disclaimer: This post is sponsored by MushroomsSA.
 Recipe and images are my own and were created for the #JoinTheBlendTrend campaign.